Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Introduction

 \subsection{Acknowledgements}

 We are especially grateful to Dan Bump and Vic Reiner for many helpful conversations in the course of the development of this paper.
-We also thank Sara Billey, Michael Joyce, Joel Lewis, J{\o}rn Olsson, Ben Wyser, Alex Yong, and an anonymous referee for useful discussions and suggestions.
+We also thank Sara Billey, Michael Joyce, Joel Lewis, J{\o}rn Olsson, Ben Wyser, Alex Yong, and the anonymous referees for useful discussions and suggestions.